artzha/LASt-BKI/README.md

 Please download the Town10Heavy scene from [MotionSC_11](https://drive.google.com/drive/folders/1_Mom2vipQi3XoOtBoBYlQa_Pelf9rorR?usp=sharing) and uncompress it into the data folder.
 Rename the directory to `carla_townheavy`.
 These are predictions from the pretrained Neural Network MotionSC on CarlaSC.
+For more information about CarlaSC, please refer to [CarlaSC](https://umich-curly.github.io/CarlaSC.github.io/).